Emilien-mipt/titanic-webapp/README.md

 ## How to run the app
 The app can be run locally via the [Tox](https://pypi.org/project/tox/) tool.
-In order to run the app clone the repo, install Tox and run `tox -e run`.
+In order to run the app clone the repo, install Tox and run `tox -e run_app`.
 You can also test the app and run linters with the commands `tox -e test_app` and `tox -e lint` correspondingly.

 ## Docker